PDM4AR/exercises/docs/07-optimization.md

 > The *Short Route* presents a weird and dangerous magnetic field.
 Travelling through it is not possible using a normal compass, but special compasses are needed.
 These special compases show the direction of the islands of the next archipelago: when you are at a specific island of an archipelago, they will tune with the magnetic field of the next archipelago, and so on, until you reach the last archipelago where the treasure is located.
 Trying to directly reach the last archipelago or moving to an archipelago that is not the next in order is impossible and you will get lost in the ocean.

 This constraint is always active.
 Your voyage plan must start from the first archipelago and end at the last archipelago, visiting one and only one island of the other archipelagos, following the order of the archipelago's identification number.
 This means that your ordered voyage plan must contain *N* islands and that these islands must belong to archipelagos with increasing identification numbers.
-Since the constraint is active in every test case, it is not listed within the `constraints` attribute of the `ProblemVoyage` input, to avoid reduntant information.
+Since the constraint is active in every test case, it is not listed within the `constraints` attribute of the `ProblemVoyage` input, to avoid redundant information.

 #### **Minimum nights** (`min_nights_individual_island`)

 > Everytime you land on a new island, the special compasses should start to tune to the new magnetic fields pointing to the islands of the next archipelagos.
 The number of nights to tune the special compasses varies depending on the island.
 Unfortunately, the fastest the tuning time of a magnetic field, the more technologically complex a special compass should be to be able to tune it.
 Hence, you are only able to visit islands where the magnetic field pointing to the next archipelago is tunable by your special compass version.
 You cannot visit islands where the magnetic field requires less nights to tune than the minimum amount of nights specified by your compass.
-You cannot simply wait more time: if your compass is able to tune to magnetic field that requires 4 nights of waiting, you cannot visit an island with a 1, 2, or 3 nights magnetic field tunining and just wait for the remaining nights.
+You cannot simply wait more time: if your compass is able to tune to magnetic field that requires 4 nights of waiting, you cannot visit an island with a 1, 2, or 3 nights magnetic field turning and just wait for the remaining nights.
 The compass is simply not working with these faster tuning magnetic field.

 When this constraint is active, you can only visit islands whose number of waiting *nights* is at least `min_nights_individual_island`.
 This constraint is not applied to the islands of the first and last archipelago.